Physics-50/Module-2/docs/week3.md

 </p>

-The HDMI cable to connect the LCD display to a computer, as well as the power cable, are attached to the LCD panel. *You will not need to use these cables at all for this simple experiment.
+The HDMI cable to connect the LCD display to a computer, as well as the power cable, are attached to the LCD panel. *You will not need to use these cables at all for this simple investigation.
 Please do not attempt to unplug either of these cables from the acrylic box.* The LCD should be oriented so that the laser shines through it in a direction going from left to right in the figure on the left above.

 <!--